-Effective 8 p.m., Thursday, June 10, salmon fishing is closed.
-Fish wheels and gillnets larger than 4-inch mesh are not allowed.
+Subsistence salmon fishing is currently closed.
 Gillnets of 4-inch or smaller mesh may be used to target non-salmon but are restricted to 60 feet or shorter length.

 Subdistrict 4-A Upper (from Stink Creek upstream to the tip of Cone Point, including Kaltag, Nulato, and Koyukuk):